 GEICO was stuck paying for the Lamborghini crash

 This is how GEICO was left to pay for the totaled Lamborghini without the help of Ameriprise.
 The Feldberg family submitted formal documents stating the Highlander was supposed to stay in Massachusetts.
 It didn’t work out that way.
 GEICO said Ameriprise didn’t have enough evidence to prove that the family sought to deceive the company.
 Plus, there wasn’t enough evidence to verify that the renewal form would have changed anything.

 “Ameriprise used language as precise as a GPS tracker: it told the Feldbergs to report any changes to the Highlander’s principal place of garaging and to its customary drivers.”U.S. District Court in Massachusetts

 The court in Massachusetts granted summary judgment in favor of Fedlberg’s insurance company, Ameriprise.
 The court found that the language used was appropriate.
-After much back and forth, the 1st Circuit Court of Appeals came to a conclusion and decided that Ameriprise was allowed to rescind the coverage due to the unintentional misrepresentation.
+After much back and forth, the First Circuit Court of Appeals concluded and decided that Ameriprise was allowed to rescind the coverage due to the unintentional misrepresentation.

-Thus, if you are a snowbird, be sure to check your insurance policy information before traveling out of state for half the year.
+Thus, if you are a snowbird, check your insurance policy information before traveling out of state for half the year.
 Also, don’t lie to your insurance company.
-You never know when a Lamborghini crash might happen.
+You never know when a Lamborghini crash or any other type of car accident might happen.